(a)

 (d)

-The director of public works shall post appropriate signage indicating the prohibited commercial vehicle routes established herein.
+The city shall post appropriate signage indicating the prohibited commercial vehicle routes and city-designated delivery routes established herein.

 (a)